 Unlike North Carolina, South Carolina and Georgia, only 53% of trips for the Florida east coast in Season 1 had landings that were majority Snapper Grouper species.
 Approximately one-third of the trips in this season landed only snapper grouper species.
-Of the trips with majority Snapper Grouper landings, most reported the top gear as electric (40%), hook and line (31%), and longline (23%).
-A few trips reported the top gear as gillnet, trolling, or spear/powerhead.
+Of the trips with majority Snapper Grouper landings, most reported the top gear as electric H&L (40%), hand H&L (handline or rod & reel) (31%), and longline (23%).
+A few trips reported the top gear as gillnet, trolling H&L, or spear/powerhead.
 For trips less than 50% of landings as Snapper Grouper species, the main species were king mackerel or 'other species', followed by Spanish mackerel.